SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: timestep

-  Duration of one timestep in units of :math:`t_r`.
+  Duration of one timestep in units of :math:`T_r`.

 .. py:data:: sim_time

-  Duration of the simulation in units of :math:`t_r`.
+  Duration of the simulation in units of :math:`T_r`.

 .. py:data:: cell_length

-  A list of floats: dimensions of one cell in units of :math:`d_r`.
+  A list of floats: dimensions of one cell in units of :math:`L_r`.
   The number of elements of this list must be the same as the dimension of the simulation.

 .. py:data:: sim_length

-  A list of floats: dimensions of the simulations in units of :math:`d_r`.
+  A list of floats: dimensions of the simulations in units of :math:`L_r`.
   The number of elements of this list must be the same as the dimension of the simulation.